|

 Tillandsia secunda (Tillandsia) - A terrestrial or saxicolous (growing on rock) bromeliad from the mountains of Ecuador.
 The plant forms attractive rosettes 12-24 inches across of silver green narrow arching leaves.
 The inflorescence is an erect rose red scape with side branches, all bearing violet colored downward facing flowers.
 The name 'secunda', meaning "one sided" is in reference to the way the flowers all are dorsally attached and face downward.
 After flowering, numerous offsets are produced on the flower stem.
 Plant in full sun (coastal) to light shade and can be grown attached to rocks, wood or in a well-drained soil where they will grow faster and larger.
 Water frequently.

-This information about Tillandsia secunda displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Tillandsia secunda that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |